Winter/Spring Immersion for

 during daily chores.

+no cost.
 Additional adults pay $25 a day.
-If needed, we are happy to work with

-A deposit is required to reserve a program:
+If timing allows, a deposit is required to reserve a program: A 50% deposit

-A 50% deposit is due 2 months before the program start and the balance
+is due 2 months before the program start and the balance due 2 weeks

 - Grinding grain into flour